The Department of Political Science

 Phone: (646) 312-4848

-Professor Kang (MA, PhD, University of California, Berkeley) specializes in international and comparative political economy, especially focusing on financial crises and government’s macroeconomic policy responses, and financial regulatory reforms, both cross-national and Asia-specific context.
-He has published articles on financial and fiscal crises and reforms in Japan and Korea.
-He has published articles in Comparative Political Studies, Asian Politics and Policy, Asian Survey, and others.
-He is currently finishing up a book manuscript that explores the historical origins, development, and transformation of the Korean financial system in response to financial globalization, comparing with the Japanese case.
-His next research agenda is to conduct research on global financial imbalances and government policy options, focusing on U.S.-Asia economic relations.
-Before joining Baruch College, he taught 4 years at Claremont McKenna College; held a post-doctoral fellowship from the Asia Pacific Research Center at Stanford University in 2006-08; was affiliated to the Ministry of Finance of Japan as a visiting scholar in 2003-04 and to the Institute for Advanced Study as a visitor from January to August of 2010.
+Professor Kang (MA, PhD, UC Berkeley) specializes in international and comparative political economy, especially focusing on financial crises and government’s macroeconomic policy responses, both at the cross-national and Asia-specific contexts.
+He has published articles on financial crises and reforms in World Development, Comparative Political Studies, Pacific Review, Asian Politics and Policy, Asian Survey, and others.
+Before joining Baruch College, he taught four years at Claremont McKenna College in California; held a post-doctoral fellowship from the Asia Pacific Research Center at Stanford University in 2006-08; was affiliated to the Ministry of Finance of Japan as a visiting scholar in 2003-04 and to the Institute for Advanced Study as a visitor from January to August of 2010.

 Curriculum Vitae (Feb.
 8, 2015)

 2015.
 "Government Policy Responses to Financial Crises: Identifying Patterns and Policy Origins in Developing Countries" (with Eunyoung Ha).
 World Development 68: 264-281.